dnsimple/dnsimple-support/content/articles/dashboard.md

 ## Managing domains across multiple accounts

-As your account lists grow, you'll notice a "Search By Account Name" bar above the list of account cards.
+As your account lists grow, you'll notice a **Search By Account Name** bar above the list of account cards.
 Just type in the name of the account you want to work with to easily find it.

 ### Latest activity

-The Latest activity section on your DNSimple Dashboard provides a view of activity across all accounts in which you're an authorized user.
+The **Latest activity** section provides a view of activity across all accounts in which you're an authorized user.

 Similar to the activity view, the information displayed highlights the *Type, Event, Text, User, Date, and Account*.
 Each is linked to the individual event listed, so you can see information specific to an account without scrolling back up to the account card.

 To learn more about the highlighted categories and how the information is organized, read [this guide](/articles/activity-tracking/#activity-tracking-at-the-account-level).
 From the individual account and domain activity views, you can filter based on events to easily find what you need.

 ## A simple, comprehensive view